Pulaski Academy

-Pulaski Academy (PA) is a private, independent college preparatory preschool, elementary, and junior/senior high school headed by Gary Sullivan in the Pleasant Valley neighborhood of Little Rock, Arkansas, United States.
-PA was established in 1971 as a segregation academy and remains as the only independent, non-sectarian, college preparatory school in Arkansas.
+Pulaski Academy (PA) is a private, independent college preparatory preschool, elementary, and junior/senior high school headed by Garry Sullivan in the Pleasant Valley neighborhood of Little Rock, Arkansas, United States.
+PA was established in 1971 as a segregation academy and remains as the only independent, non-sectarian, college preparatory school in Little Rock.

 History

 When busing was introduced in the early 1970s to counteract the effects of racially defined residential patterns, whites built private schools in the suburbs or fled the county altogether.
 In 1971, the segregationist businessman William F. Rector announced the construction of the private Pulaski Academy in the western suburbs of the city for those, he said, who "don't like busing."
 Pulaski was the first school established after the Swann v.
 Charlotte-Mecklenburg Board of Education decision (1971).
 Rector said, "I even hope we'll be allowed to play Dixie if we want to without having a riot about it."

-In 2003, one of 102 graduating seniors was black.

-In the 2015–2016 school year, 955 of 1,221 students in grades 1-12 were white (78%).
-In 2016, Little Rock was 48% white.

 In 2006, Pulaski Academy purchased the campus of Fellowship Bible Church, on the corner of Hinson and Napa Valley, increasing the campus to 32 acres.

 Academics

-PA is accredited by ISACS (Independent Schools Association of the Central States), and ANSAA (Arkansas Non-public School Accrediting Association).
-PA is a member of the Cum Laude Society, Council for the Advancement and Support of Education (CASE), Arkansas Activities Association (AAA), College Board and NAIS (National Association of Independent Schools).
+PA is accredited by SAIS (Southern Association of Independent Schools), and ANSAA (Arkansas Non-public School Accrediting Association).
+PA is a member of the Cum Laude Society, Arkansas Activities Association (AAA), College Board and NAIS (National Association of Independent Schools).

 Pulaski Academy was named 2003 "Best of the Best" Private High School by the readers of an Arkansas Democrat-Gazette contest.

 During the 2008–09 academic year, fifteen members of the Class of 2009 were named as National Merit Scholars, three as Commended Scholars and twelve as Finalists.
 Enrollment for the 2009–10 academic year was approximately 1,210 K-12 students, with a student–teacher ratio of 8.9:1.

 Extracurricular activities

 The school's mascot is the Bruin and school colors are Navy blue and Vegas gold.
-For 2024-2026 the Pulaski Academy Bruins play in the 7A Central Conference administered by the Arkansas Activities Association.
+For 2026-2027 school year, the Pulaski Academy Bruins play in the 4A, 5A, 6A, and 7A Central Conference administered by the Arkansas Activities Association, depending on the sport.
+Under AAA's Competitive Equity program, independent schools in Arkansas are classified based on team results instead of enrollment.
 The school participates in baseball, basketball (boys/girls), cheer, cross country, Pom, football, soccer (boys/girls), softball, swimming and diving (boys/girls), tennis (boys/girls), golf (boys/girls) volleyball(girls), lacrosse (boys/girls), and wrestling.

 The school's football team has won nine state championships since 2003.
 The team was coached by Kevin Kelley until 2021, who gained notoriety for his strategies, which include the total rejection of punting and returning punts, as well as a reliance on the onside kick.
-The team is now coached by Anthony Lucas.
+The team is now coached by Mark Kelley.

 Athletic state championships

-The Pulaski Academy Bruins have won 80 state championships:
+The Pulaski Academy Bruins have won 85 state championships: